Tipton County Jail & Sheriff’s Residence

 203 S. West Street, Tipton

-Though they eventually dropped the order requiring the sheriff to live on-site, officials continued to use the building as the county’s jail and law enforcement offices for the next 125 years.
-However, after completing a new $16 million jail facility earlier this year, the county vacated the historic building and began gathering bids for its demolition.
+Though they eventually dropped the order requiring the sheriff to live on site, officials continued to use the building as the county’s jail and law enforcement offices for the next 125 years.
+However, after completing a new $16 million jail facility last year, the county vacated the historic building.

 Saving threatened buildings takes teamwork.
 You can be a part of that team.
 Reach out to local leaders.
 Let them know these buildings are important to you.
 And support state and local preservation groups.